CapricanDRJ/HadesStarCommunityData/docs/corp/6255ba7dab1bd2b150825874d1fea70b029dc79434f293d47518c27b0376e286/index.md

 ```
 <color=white>What could be better than wobbling around star systems!

 We are Penguin Horde , Come join us today!
-Here to bring joy to all penguins.</color>
+Here to bring joy to all p
+enguins.</color>

 Recruiting rs9-rs11
-Discord: asheRjW
+Discord: asheRjW}
 ```
 ### [Discord](https://discord.gg/asheRjW)
 ### Whitestar Bonus ✅